pchudzik/edu-ddd/README.md

 Sample bug tracking project meant to learn and practice DDD approach to software development.
 It's not meant to resolve any real life problems it'll serve as purely educational project.
+There are no external dependencies to this project.
+All what's required is served as in memory services.

-## Scope
+## Functional overview

 ### Included

 * Core domain implementation
-  * Walking skeleton in the first iteration will include:
+  * Walking skeleton of some features
-    * Project because every big organization have many of them
-    * Issues inside project (title, description)
-    * Users just simple name and nothing more for now
   * Acceptance tests for those scenarios
 * Future "unexpected" changes
   * To simulate real life and project evolution in time and check how assumptions will work
   * New features will be added without much planning up front.
     I'm not going to spend too much time thinking now about what possible features will be implemented.
     I'll start with walking skeleton and then try to add new features depending on current star alignments and air humidity.
-* Tests unit and acceptance
+* Unit and acceptance tests
   * Verify how hexagonal architecture works with testing
   * Check by myself how DDD approach works with testing and TDD
 * CI because I tend not to run all tests so it's just precaution to be sure it compiles ;)